mikefrederick/MFFadeBackModalAnimation/README.md

 #MFFadeBackModalAnimation

 MFFadeBackModalAnimation is a UIViewController category that attempts to mimic the "tilt back" modal presentation animation that can be seen in the Gmail app when composing a new message.
+The category wraps around the native API for presenting and dismissing view controllers, so it should integrate well with existing apps.

 =======